Plastic Surgery Emergencies: Principles and Techniques

 - Full-color photographs for rapid diagnosis

-- Comprehensive discussion of common pharmacotherapy
+- A comprehensive discussion of common pharmacotherapy

 - Descriptions of the various types and uses of different sutures and the techniques for suturing complex wounds